Join the Largest Ostomy Community

 I'm sure this question is addressed somewhere on this site, but I couldn't find it.
 How long do appliances (bags, pouches) last?
 I've heard that at some point the adhesive starts to break down.
 I recently have been having to change my pouch much more often.
 I have a wound where my old colostomy stoma was and in order to change the dressing, I'm constantly compromising the adhesion of my pouch, as one overlaps the other a bit.
-I decided to start using up some of my older pouches that are not really my favourite products, as I really don't care if I only get a couple of days wear time with them.
+I decided to start using up some of my older pouches that are not really my favorite products, as I really don't care if I only get a couple of days wear time with them.
 I noticed when tearing the backing off the flange, that it comes away pretty easily.
 These would be close to a year old, and I have some that are probably closer to two years old.
 Would they still be OK, or should I chuck them?
 I'm sure I could get an answer to my question by contacting one of the manufacturers, but I'm thinking I might get a more realistic answer from you guys.
 Thanks!

 Terry